stackgl/webgl-workshop/exercises/intro-scissor/README.md

 > Turns off `capability`, undoing the effect of `gl.enable()`

 To get the size of the drawing buffer in pixels, you can use the `gl.drawingBufferWidth` and `gl.drawingBufferHeight` properties of the WebGL context.

-# Exercise

-Partition the screen into 4 equally sized colored rectangles, with two on top and two on the bottom.
-These rectangles should have the following colors:

-* top-left: Red
-* top-right: Green
-* bottom-left: Blue
-* bottom-right: Yellow

-You should do this using only the `gl.clear`, `gl.scissor` and `gl.enable` commands as we saw earlier.